Indian Military Academy: International alumni

-In 2019, foreign cadets taking part in the spring term passing out parade numbered 77 with Afghanistan having the most foreign gentleman cadets graduating, 45 in total.
-In the POP on 10 December 2005, Penjor Gyeltshen, an officer from the Royal Bhutan Army, became the first foreigner since India's independence to win the Sword of Honour (presented to the best cadet).
-In 1972, Prince Tu'ipelehake was the first Tongan to attend IMA.

 In popular culture

 A commemorative golden jubilee postal stamp of the Indian Military Academy.
 Visible is the Chetwode Building, built in 1930 and designed by Robert Tor Russell.

 The 2004 Bollywood film Lakshya is partly shot in IMA as well as the Tamil film Vaaranam Aayiram.
 In 2015 Tanushree Podder penned a novel called On The Double: Drills, Drama, and Dare-Devilry at the Indian Military Academy, a fictional portrayal of a gentleman cadet's life.
 Making of a Warrior, a documentary by Dipti Bhalla and Kunal Verma, provides an inside look at IMA's culture, traditions and training regime.

 The 2023 Indian biopic film Sam Bahadur also featured IMA.